 We rely on our information systems to process transactions, summarize our results of operations and manage our business.
 In particular, our website and our call center are important parts of our integrated connected customer strategy and customers use these systems as information sources on the range of products available to them and as a way to order our products.
 Therefore, the reliability and capacity of our information systems is critical to our operations and the implementation of our growth initiatives.
 However, our information systems are subject to damage or interruption from planned upgrades in technology interfaces, power outages, computer and telecommunications failures, computer viruses, cyber-attacks or other security breaches and catastrophic events such as fires, floods, earthquakes, tornadoes, hurricanes, acts of war or terrorism and usage errors by our employees.
 If our information systems are damaged or cease to function properly, we may have to make a significant investment to fix or replace them, and we may suffer losses of critical data and/or interruptions or delays in our operations.
-In particular, in 2017 we intend to implement a new human resources information systems, and any disruption in doing so could negatively impact the operation of our business.
+In addition, to keep pace with changing technology, we must continuously implement new information technology systems as well as enhance our existing systems.
+In particular, in 2017 we intend to implement a new human resources information system, and any disruption in doing so could negatively impact the operation of our business.
 Moreover, the successful execution of some of our growth strategies, in particular the expansion of our connected customer and online capabilities, is dependent on the design and implementation of new systems and technologies and/or the enhancement of existing systems.
-Any material disruption in our information systems, or delays or difficulties in implementing or integrating new systems and ecolud lead to reduced net sales and reputational damage.
+Any material disruption in our information systems, or delays or difficulties in implementing or integrating new systems or enhancing or expanding current systems, could have an adverse effect on our business, in particular our call center and online operations, and our operating results and could lead to reduced net